Skip to main content

 No. It is off by default.
 Enable it when your agents consume third-party data and you want protection against prompt injection.

 Tier 1 (pattern matching) adds negligible latency.
-Tier 2 (AI classification) only runs when Tier 1 identifies risky fields, and the ML model runs locally — no external API call is made.
-For typical responses, the added latency is under 50ms.
+Tier 2 (AI classification) runs in parallel on every response — the ML model runs locally, so there is no external API call.
+The Semantic Field Extractor preprocessor trims metadata/identifier fields before Tier 2 to keep latency low; for typical responses the added latency is under 100ms.

 The tool call returns an error to your agent indicating the response was blocked.
 The agent can handle this like any other tool error — retry, skip, or surface it to the user.